frederikho/js_tools/_site/index.md

 ### Markdown

-This page has been created in Markdown.
+This page would be very empty without more information.
+Therefore, let me tell you that this page has been created in Markdown.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for Syntax highlighted code block.
 Here is an example:

 ```markdown
 # Header 1